oladon/PaizoCampaignTools/README.md

 1) Open paizo.com

-2) Click Opera menu -> Settings -> Quick Preferences -> Site Preferences.
+2) Right-click the page -> Edit Site Preferences.
+On the Display tab, add the path to camparr.css in "My style sheet".

-On the Display tab, add the path to camparr.user.css in "My style sheet", then click OK.
-You're done!
+3) In the same Site Preferences window, click on the Scripting tab, then under User JavaScript folder add the path to camparr.user.js.
+Done!